9 Early Signs of Bed Bugs

 After having a blood meal, the bed bug, which was once flat as an apple seed, now bloats with the amount of blood it took from your body.

-The bloodstains may appear to be the color of rust or the typical color of blood- red.
+The bloodstains may appear to be the colour of rust or the typical colour of blood- red.
 However, the bloodstains on your bedding can have several reasons- from a pimple to a scab.

 So make sure you confirm the theory of a probable bed bug infestation by going through all of the above signs before concluding.